nerudaj/dgm-lib/Readme.md

 Project has following options:

- * ENABLE_TESTS - Default: ON.
+ * `ENABLE_TESTS` - Default: ON.
 When enabled, unit-tests target is created.
- * ENABLE_SANDBOX - Default: ON.
+ * `ENABLE_SANDBOX` - Default: ON.
 When enabled, simple sandbox target with window is created so developer can play around with features.
- * OVERRIDE_RUNTIME_OUTPUT_DIR - Default: ON.
-When enabled, all runtime build artifacts (dlls and exes), even those from depedencies are compiled into one common folder (${CMAKE_BINARY_DIR}/Compiled).
+ * `OVERRIDE_RUNTIME_OUTPUT_DIR` - Default: ON.
+When enabled, all runtime build artifacts (dlls and exes), even those from depedencies are compiled into one common folder (`${CMAKE_BINARY_DIR}/Compiled`).
 This way executables can be run right away without worrying about DLL lookup.

 All these options are disabled when the library is used as a dependency to improve build times and to ensure proper placement of build artifacts.

 ## Packaging

-To create full release package, just run the make-release.bat.
+To create full release package, just run the `make-release.bat`.
 It will configure the project, build it and run the tests prior to packaging.
 If everything goes well, you will end up with `RELEASE` with zipfile with full package.

 Version bump must be performed in both `changelog.txt` and `cmake/version.cmake`.